jusspatel/PyWrapper/README.md

 - If you have a slow computer, the CONVERT PY TO EXE Button might take sometime to respond, so don't spam click the button.
 Just click on it once, and wait for some seconds for the button text to change to 'Processing...' .
 - If you have an icon file selected , please also add that in the Additional files option.
 - All the selected data files will be stored in a subfolder in `dist` called `assets`.
 Kindly extract those files out into the `dist` folder for the programme to run.

+<br><br><br><br><br><br><br>

+## Installation :
+- Download this repository as `zip`, and extract all the files to the same folder.
+- Run the setup file, choose where you want to keep the program files and grant it administrative permission when prompted.
+- Run the programme from the start menu or from the desktop shortcut (If you had selected that in the setup process.)